elastos/Elastos.Developer.Website/content/discover_elastos/faq/faq_development.md

 SDK refers to Software Development Kit and such, there are numerous SDKs available for Elastos infrastructure as it contains numerous projects such as Blockchain, Carrier and Hive.
 For each of these, there are SDKs available targetted for various platforms such as Android, iOS, or native SDKs, etc. Please refer to [https://www.github.com/elastos](https://www.github.com/elastos) for more info.

-There is also a Elastos Browser(codename: Trinity) where developers can develop applications for this browser using Ionic framework.
+There is also a elastOS Browser(codename: Trinity) where developers can develop applications for this browser using Ionic framework.
 In order to make various functionalities from Elastos Blockchain, Elastos Carrier and Elastos Hive available, there are various plugins available which developers can utilize to interact with the Elastos infrastructure.
 Please refer to [https://github.com/elastos/Elastos.Trinity](https://github.com/elastos/Elastos.Trinity) for more info.

 {{% /faqentry %}}

 {{% faqentry question="Some virtual computers that I ran on Windows or Mac had very limited device drivers.
 Does the SDK provide USB, pen, keyboard, and printer drivers, or do we have to wait for device manufacturers to provide those?" %}}

-Currently, trinity browser uses cordova plugin to expose the underlying hardware to the elastos apps and this is for mobile devices.
+Currently, elastOS browser uses cordova plugin to expose the underlying hardware to the elastos apps and this is for mobile devices.
 The plans for windows or mac have not yet been determined.

-With that said however, there are also other Native and platform specific SDKs available if you would not like to develop apps for Trinity Browser.
+With that said however, there are also other Native and platform specific SDKs available if you would not like to develop apps for elastOS Browser.
 And these SDKs are mostly for Android/iOS platforms.

 {{% /faqentry %}}